The Churches of Britain and Ireland

 Bible Christian Chapel (1865).
 SW 699 418. © Paul E. Barnett (2015).

-No available on-line maps show Blowinghouse Primitive Methodist Chapel, but this source locates it close to a row of houses on Railway Villas, Blowinghouse.
+Blowinghouse Primitive Methodist Chapel, was, according to this source, located close to a row of houses on Railway Villas, Blowinghouse.
 It also dates it to 1850.
 The oldest available map shows that it was closed by 1906, when the revision took place for the map published in 1908.
-Circa SW 6876 4175. © Paul E. Barnett (2022).
+In a 2023 Streetview, its site is immediately behind the concrete roadside barrier.
+The house in Paul's photo can be seen by turning to the left.
+SW 6878 4171. © Paul E. Barnett (2022).

 Cemetery Chapel in the cemetery on St. Day Road.
 SW 7060 4221. © Paul E. Barnett (2014).
 Another view, © Chris Kippin (2022).